Categories

 My heart sank.
 How did I sign up to volunteer at a “kill” shelter?
 How do I get out of here?
 Help!

-They continued, “… but that’s because we are open intake, so we have to take all animals that are surrendered to us, even when we are full.
-Other nonprofit rescues can turn animals away when they are full.
-I can tell you, I’ve personally seen lots of tears at the main shelter when those tough decisions have to be made.
+They continued, “… but that’s because we’re open intake.
+We have to take all animals surrendered to us, even when we are full.
+Limited admission shelters can turn animals away when they are full.
+I can tell you, I’ve personally seen lots of tears at the main shelter when those tough decisions are made.
 No one likes making them.”

 Oh.
 Wait.
 That makes sense.
 If you can’t turn animals away, you would have to euthanize, especially when you are full.